-• The installation toolkit is not supported in a sudo wrapper environment.
+- The installation toolkit is not supported in a sudo wrapper environment.
 Therefore, sudo wrappers cannot be used for installation, deployment, or upgrade of IBM Spectrum Scale Erasure Code Edition.
-After installation, deployment, or upgrade, you can use sudo wrappers for administration tasks in an IBM Spectrum Scale Erasure Code Edition environment.

-For more information, see Limitations of the installation toolkit in IBM Spectrum Scale: Concepts, Planning, and Installation Guide.

-- The installation toolkit does not support advanced parameters of vdisk sets and file systems that can be specified by using the mmvdisk command.
+After installation, deployment, or upgrade, you an use sudo wrappers for administration tasks in an IBM Spectrum Scale Erasure Code Edition environment. - For more information, see Limitations of the installation toolkit in IBM Spectrum Scale: Concepts, Planning, and Installation Guide. - The installation toolkit does not support advanced parameters of vdisk sets and file systems that can be specified by using the mmvdisk command.
 After recovery groups are created, you can use the mmvdisk command to create vdisk sets and file systems with the advanced configuration parameters.
-Thereafter, you can use the installation toolkit deployment operation for protocol deployment. - The installation toolkit can be used to add new nodes to an existing IBM Spectrum Scale Erasure Code Edition cluster.
-But the installation toolkit cannot be used for creating a new recovery group with the newly added nodes.
-Use the mmvdisk command instead for creating a new recovery group that consists of newly added nodes in the cluster. - The installation toolkit cannot accept multiple recovery groups as an argument while you define a vdisk set.
-If you want to specify more than one recovery group with the vdisk set, use the mmvdisk command after the installation phase is completed. - The installation toolkit does not support declustered array as an argument while you define the vdisk set.
-If you want to specify one or more declustered arrays with the vdisk set, use the mmvdisk command after the installation phase is completed. - The installation toolkit cannot accept multiple vdisk sets as an argument while you define the file system.
+Thereafter, you can use the installation toolkit deployment operation for protocol deployment. - The installation toolkit cannot accept multiple recovery groups as an argument while defining a vdisk set.
+If you want to specify more than one recovery group with the vdisk set, use the mmvdisk command after the installation phase is completed. - The installation toolkit does not support declustered array as an argument while defining the vdisk set.
+If you want to specify one or more declustered arrays with the vdisk set, use the mmvdisk command after the installation phase is completed. - The installation toolkit cannot accept multiple vdisk sets as an argument while defining the file system.
 If you want to specify multiple vdisk sets with the file system, use the mmvdisk command after the installation phase is completed. - The installation toolkit does not support the creation of hybrid clusters (IBM Spectrum Scale + ESS + IBM Spectrum Scale Erasure Code Edition).